WordPress keeps logging out is one problem that can be quite frustrating. If you are currently facing this issue, we understand how you feel.

 Since the log out issue is related to cookies stored in your browser, one simple solution that could resolve this issue is clearing your cookies.

 Go ahead and clear cookies for your browser, and then login to your admin panel to see if the issue is resolved.

 Clearing your browser cache is another solution that could fix login issues.
 This should be pretty easy to do, depending on the browser you are using.

 After successfully clearing your browser cache, login to WP to check if this error is resolved.
 If not, try clearing your site cache if you are using a caching WordPress plugins.
 When done, login to your site.
 Hopefully, this fixes your error.

 4. Ensure WordPress Sites Are Permitted to Save Cookies

-In some cases, this error might occur because your web browser is disabled from accepting cookies.
+In some cases, this error might occur because your web browser cannot accepting cookies.
 When this happens, WordPress will be unable to save your session cookies, which means you will be logged out time and again.

 To fix this error in chrome, click the 3 dots that open up your menu options and click Settings.